-Sagitta is the third smallest constellation in the sky.
-It is also one of the oldest, being recognized by most cultures worldwide as an arrow for as long as arrows have been around.
+In the crowded depths of the Milky Way, squeezed between Vulpecula the fox, and Aquila the eagle, is the tiny little constellation of Sagitta, the arrow, the third smallest constellation in the sky.
+Despite its size however, it is one of the most ancient of our constellations, recognized as an arrow by cultures worldwide for about as long as arrows have been around.

-The myths and stories surrounding the arrow in the sky are many.
-It is often associated with other constellations such as Hercules, Aquila, Sagittarius, and others.
-Some say it is aimed at Cygnus, although it is certainly not aimed well at the giant swan.
-Some even say it is aimed at Aquila, making it some sort of strange double pointed arrow, also not aimed very well.
-If you trace the arrow backwards, it seems to originate from the constellation Ophiuchus, a healer who dealt with snakes, not arrows.
-When you trace it forward, it appears to be aimed at the winged horse, Pegasus, who had many colorful adventures, none of which had anything to do with an arrow.
-I like to think of the arrow the way many ancient Greeks and Romans did: as the arrow of Eros, the god of love and passion.
+The myths and stories surrounding the arrow in the sky are many, but most ancient Greeks thought of Sagitta as the arrow of Eros, the god of love and passion.
 Eros was the son of Aphrodite (Venus), and Ares (Mars).
 To the Romans he was known as Cupid, and those who were struck by one of his arrows were filled with romantic love, a legacy of his mother Aphrodite, the goddess of love.
-Unfortunately the romances did not always go well, for Eros was also the son of Ares, and Ares was the god of war.
+Unfortunately the romances did not always go well, for Eros was also the son of Ares, the god of war.

 Sagitta has only one named star.
-It is called "Sham" which is Arabic for the arrow.
+It is called Sham.
+Arabic for arrow.
 Unconventionally, it is not the brightest star in the constellation.
-It is only the third brightest, and represents only one of the arrow's feathers, leading to speculation that the star was brighter in ancient times.
-It is a G1 giant yellow star 610 light years away, with a magnitude of 4.37.
+It is only the third brightest, and represents not the point of the arrow, but one of the its feathers, leading to speculation that the star was brighter in ancient times.
+It is a G1 yellow giant, 610 light years away, with a magnitude of 4.37.